Catalog: Rockland/Westchester Teachers' Center Institute

 Location: Online (online, ny)

-Through the use of Google Arts and Culture, participants will explore the theme labeled "United States of Culture.”
-This theme is an excellent teaching and learning resource that can be used with ENL students.
-Through visual, audio, and text related exploration, ENL students will experience American culture and draw connections to their own.
-These connections will foster English as their new language.
+Many ELLs may lack of background knowledge in science.
+This can lead to frustration and lack of confidence.
+This course will explore strategies that will assist ENL students in learning science.
+During this course, participants will explore resources that can be given to students and families to keep their students from this learning loss.
 While there are suggested timelines for work completion, this course does NOT require any synchronous sessions so you may plan your time accordingly.
 All work is due by the end of the last day of the course.
 You will receive a Rockland Teacher Center gmail account to participate in this course.
 Participants print their own CTLE certificate.
 After the following has been completed, 1.
 The course officially ends: 2.
 MLP Evaluation is completed 3.
 Attendance is confirmed by instructor: 4.
 Once the MLP admin marks the course complete, participants will be able print their CTLE certificate.
 Please note that initial class information, including your new RTC gmail, will be sent to the email you have registered on Frontline MLP.

 Location: Online (online, ny)